Sponge city rooftop systems: Sponge rooftop design, stormwater management and Real life examples

 The problem

 Before installing green roof every owner thinks why it matters in cities ?
-So in short, becouse of Too much rain and very little absorption.
+So in short, because of Too much rain and very little absorption.
 Urban areas are filled with hard surfaces roads rooftops and Pavements that don’t absorb water.
 When it rains, all the water runs off quickly into sewers especially during heavy storms and this issue causes extreme pressure on traditional drainage systems.
-And all this leads to-
+And all this leads to

-- Flash flooding in low lying areas
+• Flash flooding in low-lying areas

-- Sewage overflows, especially in older cities having combined sewer systems
+• Sewage overflows, especially in older cities having combined sewer systems

-- Pollution of rivers and lakes due to unfiltered runoff
+• Pollution of rivers and lakes due to unfiltered runoff

-- Strain on water treatment plants
+• Strain on water treatment plants

 The solution: How green roof help stormwater management